Register now to get muddy on June 14!

 Safety and security has always been the top priority for Marine Corps Marathon organizers and the event's law enforcement partners.
 All runners and spectators are required to access the start and finish areas through safety check points.
 Limiting the number of items brought to the start line will greatly reduce the wait time at these inspection points.
 The MCM-issued bib serves as identification for runners.
 Prior to arriving at the start area, runners must have the bib visibly fastened to the front of their attire.

-For marathoners, 10K participants and spectators, the following items are prohibited from entering any MCM event location: hydration vests and backpacks like CamelBaks; glass containers; masks; and flammable liquids.
-Runners may continue to bring a personal supply of fluids.
+For marathoners, 10K participants and spectators, glass containers and flammable liquids are prohibited from entering any MCM event location.
+Runners may continue to bring a supply of fluids.
 All items are subject to search and add to the volume being screened, possibly resulting in delays and personal inconvenience.
+The wearing any mask, hood or other device whereby a substantial portion of the face is hidden or covered so as to conceal the identity of the wearer is strictly prohibited.

 Runners not only are being asked to actively observe their surroundings but to support the procedures put in place to ensure safety of all attending the MCM.
 Status updates, weather and news alerts will be disseminated during MCM Weekend on the event website, Facebook page and the MCM App.
 The MCM and its law enforcement partners appreciate the cooperation and patience of runners and spectators.